Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Introduction

-In a summary, the main contributions of this paper are presented as follows: (1) we formally define a new re-ranking problem, where the items have to be allocated into two-dimensional grid-based panels; (2) we propose a novel MDP-based final-stage model, called Panel-MDP, for solving the above problem; (3) we demonstrated the effectiveness of Panel-MDP against the state-of-art baselines on a real-world dataset collected from a popular e-commerce app.
+In summary, the main contributions of this paper are presented as follows: (1) we highlight a new re-ranking task where the items are allocated into two-dimensional grid-based panels; (2) we propose a novel MDP-based final-stage ranking model, called Panel-MDP, to tackle the task; (3) we demonstrated the effectiveness of Panel-MDP against the state-of-art baselines on a real-world dataset collected from a popular e-commerce app.